-*PokerStars and PokerStars School offer many free-to-enter tournaments, allowing you to play for cash prizes for free.
+*PokerStars and PokerStars School offer many free-to-enter tournaments, allowing you to win tickets for free.
 See the PokerStars promotions page and PokerStars School promotion page for more information.

 In the above chart, I suggest a bankroll of at least 25 times your buy-in for 6-Max cash and Zoom, 100 buy-ins for tournaments (if you want to play bigger buy-in tournaments try to satellite into to them).
 For Spin & Go’s, try to have at least 150 buy-ins, but again this depends on your skill level – you’ll need more buy-ins if you’re new to this game.
 For Sit & Go’s or single table tournaments, a good starting bankroll would be around 60 buy-ins; you’ll need to increase this if you’re playing tournaments with more than nine players.